Why?

 There has been another boat in my life.

 I had been seduced by a 28′ gaff cutter “Fresh Aires” designed by David Payne when I was in my late 20s.
 She was built at Goolwa at the Armfield slipway by Brian Read.
-She is a really traditional small yacht with a modern hull.
+She is a traditional small yacht with a modern hull.

 I spent days and nights on board in her cosy skylit cabin, and sailing through all seasons.
-Fresh Aires played a key part in my courtship with Kate, and when it came to buying our first house, the money from her (the boat’s) sale helped with the deposit.
+Fresh Aires played a key part in my courtship with Kate, and when it came to buying our first real-estate, the money from her (the boat’s) sale helped with the deposit.

 Fresh Aires in now in Sydney, cutting up the harbour.